jmooli/progenoid/README.md

 <br/>
 Build Instructions:<br/>

-Follow these steps to build the project using CMake:
+Follow these steps to build the project using CMake:<br/>
 ```
 Clone the Repository
 cmake -B build